Giskard-AI/phare/README.md

       description: <task_description>
 ```
 Each task should provide a name, type, description and its associated scorer.
-Path to data should point to the folder containing the jsonl files for each tasks, e.g. `../debunking/data/data_formatted_completion`, relative to the benchmark folder.
+Path to data should point to the folder under the Hugging Face repository, containing the jsonl files for each tasks.

+For example, in the `giskardai/phare` repository, the `hallucination/debunking` as the `<path_to_data>` with `misconceptions` as `<task_name>` indicates the `hallucination/debunking/misconceptions.jsonl` [file](https://huggingface.co/datasets/giskardai/phare/blob/main/hallucination/debunking/misconceptions.jsonl).

 Inside the jsonl files, each line should have the following format: